Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/card.md

 Use card groups to render cards as a single, attached element with equal width and height columns.
 Card groups start off stacked and use `display: flex;` to become attached with uniform dimensions starting at the `sm` breakpoint.

 {{< design-callout-alert >}}
 These variants **with no spacing between cards** should not be used because they do not respect the Orange Design System specifications.
+Instead, prefer having a gap of at least 20px between cards.

 Please refer to the [Cards](https://system.design.orange.com/0c1af118d/p/82eaf1-cards/b/69655e) guidelines on the Orange Design System website.
 {{< /design-callout-alert >}}